![]() deutsches Glossar |

 TRAIN CONTROL

-The method of authorizing train movements.
+The method of authorising train movements.

 TRAIN CONTROL OFFICER